michaelklishin/cassandra-chef-cookbook/README.md

 well as DataStax Enterprise.

 It uses officially released packages and provides an Upstart service script.
-It has limited support for adjustment of Cassandra configuration parameters using Chef node attributes.
+It has fairly complete support for adjustment of Cassandra configuration parameters using Chef node attributes.

-It was originally created for CI and development environments.
-More attributes will be added over time, **feel free to contribute** what you find missing!
+It was originally created for CI and development environments and now supports cluster discovery using Chef search. **Feel free to contribute** what you find missing!

-### Dependency
+## Dependencies

 - java
 - ulimit
 - apt
 - yum, '~> 3.0'
 - ark

+## Berkshelf

 ### Most Recent Release